Sevast-st/bega_mon/README.md

     d.
 Each found log is passed to the `EventProcessor` for decoding.
     e.
 The resulting structured data is then passed to the `CrossChainDispatcher`.
     f.
 The dispatcher sends this data to the configured mock API endpoint.
     g.
-After successfully scanning the range, it updates `last_scanned_block` to `to_block`, persisting its progress for the next iteration.
+After successfully scanning the range, it updates `last_scanned_block` to `to_block`, saving its progress in memory for the next iteration.

 4.  **Error Handling**: If an RPC connection drops or an API call fails, the respective components will automatically retry the operation several times before logging a critical error.